zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-Obtain the IP addresses of the out-of-bailiwick name servers for the given zone (child zone) and a given set of name server names.
+Obtain the IP addresses of the [Out-Of-Bailiwick] name servers for the given zone (child zone) and a given set of name server names.

 Extract addresses even if the resolution goes through CNAME, here ignoring that